Molokai Now and Then

 Visitors staying on the West End probably ponder what those white structures in the distance near Ilio Point are.
 Most Molokai locals know they are the ruins of an old Coast Guard Station.
 But very few have experienced the ghost station as much as one man who left Molokai over 40 years ago.

-John Thomson was only 20-years-old when he arrived on Molokai in late 1964.
-He was serving the Coast Guard, stationed in Sand Island, Oahu, and was the next on the list to board a ship.
-Meanwhile, one of the Coast Guard officers on Molokai got into a car accident, and had to take a medical leave.
+John Thomson was only 20 years old when he arrived on Molokai in late 1964.
+He was serving the Coast Guard, stationed on Sand Island, Oahu, and was the next on the list to board a ship.
+Meanwhile, one of the Coast Guard officers on Molokai got into a car accident and had to take medical leave.
+If you need legal assistance, contact Gammill Law to assist you.

 “You’re going to Molokai,” Thomson’s superiors told him.
 “I didn’t even know what Molokai was,” he said.